anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In the depth of winter, I finally learned that there was within me an invincible summer.
+Quote: Wisdom is nothing but a preparation of the soul, a capacity, a secret art of thinking, feeling and breathing thoughts of unity at every moment of life.

-By: Albert Camus
+By: Hermann Hesse